aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/_index.md

 ### Scalability and Minimal Learning Curve

 Being XML-based, Office Open XML is heralded as an enabling technology.
 It is true that Office Open XML makes it possible to build document processing and generating applications using only XML classes, without relying on third-party libraries such as Aspose.Words.
-OOXML documents are essentially zipped XML files, and the Open XML SDK is a collection of classes that enables you to work with the content of OOXML documents in a strongly typed way.
+OOXML documents are essentially zipped XML files, and the Open XML SDK is a collection of classes that allows you to work with the content of OOXML documents in a strongly typed way.
 That is, instead of unzipping a file to extract XML, loading that XML into the DOM tree, and working with the XML elements and attributes directly, Open XML SDK provides classes to do this.

-However, the OOXML specification is multiple thousand pages long.
+However, the OOXML specification is several thousand pages long.
 Being open and standard does not mean being simple.
 To properly process or generate OOXML documents one must invest in learning the format well.
 Thus, working with the Open XML SDK requires at least a basic knowledge of the Open XML Specification, which can take a long time to learn.

 At the same time, the learning curve for working with Aspose.Words is minimal because its API has been carefully thought out and designed with the Java design guidelines in mind.
 This helps ensure ease of use and manipulation of document elements.